 I see it a lot in the modern farmhouse look (which we’re copying) and I love it, but wonder if it will look dated in a few years.

-Here was my response:
+Here’s my response:

-Can we paint the kitchen a new colour or does it forever have to be ‘gold’ or ‘green’ because you have gold and green slate tile on the floor (for example)?
+Can we paint the kitchen a new colour or does it forever have to be ‘gold’ or ‘green’ because you have gold and green slate tile on the floor for example?

 You can’t paint the walls white because there is zero white in this room.

-Solid cream cabinets and cream subway tile backsplash would be the best choice for this type of kitchen.
+Solid cream cabinets and cream subway tile backsplash would be the best choice for updating this type of kitchen.

-Related post: What’s Next After Subway Tile?
+Read more: What’s Next After Subway Tile?

 Better to keep it simple.

-There are some gorgeous creatively designed kitchens in this world (See both photos below).
+There are some gorgeous, creatively-designed kitchens in this world (See both photos below).